 Keep your child excited about reading by checking back for new book lists and trying the suggested activities with other books your child enjoys.

-January's Featured Books
+February's Featured Books

 This board book for young children uses repetitive phrases to ask Maisy is hiding.
 Each page contains flaps and doors that open to reveal the answer to the question.
 Bold print and colorful, simple images attract children’s attention, and opening the flaps builds fine motor coordination that helps to develop writing and book handling skills later.